Geography BSc (Hons)

 Study level: Undergraduate

-This Geography BSc (Hons) course will cover the comprehensive understanding of the complex reciprocal relationships between human societies and the physical components of the Earth.
+This course covers a comprehensive understanding of the complex reciprocal relationships between human societies and the physical components of the Earth.

 Year of entry